What is the TEFL course?

 What is the course content and structure?

 The course consistes of 3 modules.
 Students will be given a timetable and course content summary on the first day.
 Classroom based learning sessions in the form of lectures, discussions and practice teaching will be held one Saturday per month (dates below).
-Students will also be required to complete 30 hours supervised teaching practice which is aranged by the lecturers.
+Students will need to complete 6 sessions of observed/assessed teaching practice.
+These will be scheduled in the afternoon or evenings depending on student/trainees availability.
+The classes will run for 3 hours.
+Students will be expected to plan and meet with their teaching colleagues for these teaching practice sessions.

 The course will cover the following 3 modules: